-Species Name Name Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) [ブリ in Jap anese] C1 Category C Stock Status - Minimum Requirements C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.
-Yes C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by sciential authorities to be negligible.
-Yes Clause outcome: Pass
+Species Name Name Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) C 1 Categ ory C Stock Sta atus - Minimum Requirements CI C1.1 - wals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
+Pass C1.2 reference po s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific be negligible.
+Pass Clause outcome: Pass